 - 3.2.5.
-For the purpose of the Experiment Phase of the System an exemption may be granted from rule 3.2.4i. - 3.2.6.
 To initiate the Issuance process, a CO2 Removal Supplier with a registered Production Facility sends an Output Report to the Issuing Body annually, quarterly or monthly.
-Issuing Body checks that the Production Facility Audit is valid and Issues the amount of CORCs corresponding to the CO2 Removal volume in the Output Report corrected with the Buffer to the CO2 Removal Supplier's Account. - 3.2.7.
-Any leftover, representing a volume less than 1 ton, is stored and added into the Output volume of the following Issuance. - 3.2.8.
+Issuing Body checks that the Production Facility Audit is valid and Issues the amount of CORCs corresponding to the CO2 Removal volume in the Output Report corrected with the Buffer to the CO2 Removal Supplier's Account. - 3.2.6.
+Any leftover, representing a volume less than 1 ton, is stored and added into the Output volume of the following Issuance. - 3.2.7.
 Once a CORC is Issued no claims may be associated for the Underlying Product, that overlap with the Attributes represented by the CORC.
-This provision dictates that the Underlying Product for which the CORC was Issued shall not be associated with any claims of CO2 Removal nor other Attributes represented by the CORC. - 3.2.9.
+This provision dictates that the Underlying Product for which the CORC was Issued shall not be associated with any claims of CO2 Removal nor other Attributes represented by the CORC. - 3.2.8.
 An Output Audit is done by a 3rd party Output Auditor annually against the Output Reports for past 12 months and the Removal Method specific Methodology.
 Required proofs and evidence, which define the Output of CO2 Removal that has taken place and that the CO2 Removal is Long-Term, are specified in the Removal Method specific Methodology. - i) In case the Output Audit finds that too many CORCs have been Issued, the Issuing Body shall be entitled to withdraw the corresponding amount of CORCs from the CO2 Removal Supplier's Account.
 Where these CORCs are no longer in the CO2 Removal Supplier's Account, the Issuing Body shall Withdraw the corresponding amount of other CORCs, which are of similar financial value to ensure that no unjust enrichment occurs. - ii) In case the Output Audit finds that too few CORCs have been Issued, the Issuing Body shall Issue the corresponding amount of CORCs to the CO2 Removal Supplier's Account.